Michaelpalacce/Server/README.md

 - ENABLE_TERMINAL - 1 or 0 whether the terminal should be enabled ( CURRENTLY NOT WORKING )
 - ENABLE_SECURITY_HEADERS - 1 or 0 whether the security headers should be enabled or not ( hsts, Expect-CT, CSP, Content Type Options )
 - DEBUG - Whether to write logs on a debug level 1 or 0
 - USERS_DIR - Where the users should be stored.
-If empty then the os.tmpDir will be used, if === LOCAL_DIR then the project root will be used, otherwise parse it as an absolute path
+If empty then the os.tmpDir will be used, if === 'LOCAL_DIR' then the project root will be used, otherwise parse it as an absolute path
 - TERMINAL_TO_SPAWN - the name of the terminal process to spawn ( for example: In windows if you have git bash you can spawn bash.exe )
 - Others should probably not be touched

-#Adding users
+# Adding users
 - If you want to add users go to the users page from the sidebar and click on the Add Users button
 - You will be asked to fill in the new user's data
 - Route will be the path from which the user can access the FS
 - When adding a user the user will persist after 5 seconds so don't stop the server
 - User's data is stored to the OS tmp directory by default and can be changed using the USERS_DIR variable

-#Permissions:
+# Permissions:
 - Only superusers can use the terminal, add/ view/ modify other users ( and self )
 - Nobody can do any operations on the PROJECT_ROOT as well as many operations including the folder structure where the project is
 - When adding a user a set of permissions will be asked for.
 Those permissions are forbidding.
 Whatever you type in there, the users WON'T be able to access.
 - You may leave the method empty which will mean ANY method or pass in an Array

-#Notes
+# Notes
 - You may need to delete the cache file if you do changes to the environment ( like enabling security )
 - Deleting the cache file will delete all the current users
 - If a state arises where there is no root user, one will be created automatically ( with the username and password in the .env file )
 - It is a good idea to change the password ( via the gui and in the .env ) after you've started the server

-#Known Bugs:
+# Known Bugs:
-- Currently terminal is not working
+- Some functionality is broken on virtual machines...
-- Cannot detect if you are moving a folder inside itself, so you cant do this:
+- Cannot detect if you are moving a folder inside itself, so you can't do this:

         /
             /folder
             /folder2

-    - copy /folder into /folder2 since I cannot distinguish whether you are trying to copy a folder into itself which will brick your disk if it happen
+    - copy /folder into /folder2 since I cannot distinguish whether you are trying to copy a folder into itself which will brick your disk if it happens